Chronicles of Barsetshire: Conception and publication

 Now at the height of his popularity, Trollope wrote the fifth novel in the series, The Small House at Allington.
-It too was published in serial parts between September 1862 and April 1864 in The Cornhill, and also published as a 2-volume novel by Smith, Elder & Co. in 1864.
-Regarding his inspiration, some suggest the character of Johnny Eames was inspired by Trollope's reflection of his younger self.
-Finally came the Last Chronicle of Barset, of which Trollope claimed was "the best novel I have written".
-He took inspiration from his father when creating protagonist Josiah Crawley, while reflecting his mother in the character of Mrs Crawley.
-Again, it was released serially between 1866 and 1867 and later published as a 2-volume work in 1867 by Smith, Elder & Co.
+It was also published in serial form, between September 1862 and April 1864 in The Cornhill, and then published as a 2-volume novel by Smith, Elder & Co. in 1864.
+Some have suggested that the character of Johnny Eames was inspired by Trollope's image of his younger self.
+Finally came the Last Chronicle of Barset, which Trollope claimed was "the best novel I have written".
+He took inspiration from his father when creating protagonist Josiah Crawley, while reflecting his mother, a successful author in later life, in the character of Mrs Crawley.
+It was released serially between 1866 and 1867 and published as a 2-volume work in 1867 by Smith, Elder & Co.

-There is little to suggest that Anthony Trollope ever planned on writing these six novels collectively as the Chronicles of Barsetshire.
+There is little to suggest that Anthony Trollope ever planned to write these six novels collectively as the Chronicles of Barsetshire.
 Rather, after developing the county of Barsetshire in The Warden, Trollope found himself frequently returning, often in response to the request of publishers.
 In doing so, prominent characters like Mrs Proudie and the Archdeacon could be reintroduced.
-It wasn't until he wrote Framley Parsonage that Trollope began to envision these works culminating to a series.
+It was not until he wrote Framley Parsonage that Trollope began to envision these works as a collective series.
 In his autobiography, he notes that after releasing The Last Chronicle of Barset, he wished for a "combined republication of those tales which are occupied within the fictitious county of Barsetshire".
-However, due to copyright issues, the six works were not formally republished as the Chronicles of Barset until 1878, 11 years after the Last Chronicle.
-It was published by Chapman & Hall, of whom also published Doctor Thorne.
+However, due to copyright issues, the six works were not formally republished as the Chronicles of Barset until 1878, 11 years after the Last Chronicle appeared.
+It was published by Chapman & Hall, who had published Doctor Thorne.